 We maintain a stock compensation program for non-employee directors under the 2017 Incentive Plan.
-Under this program, non-employee directors may elect to receive all or a portion of their board and committee fees (but not expense reimbursements) in the form of restricted stock awards in an amount equal to 125% of such fees in lieu of cash.
+Under this program, non-employee directors may elect to receive all or a portion (in 25% increments) of their board and committee fees (but not expense reimbursements) in the form of restricted stock awards in lieu of cash with a value equal to 125% of the otherwise applicable cash amount of such fees.
 Each director may elect to take fees in the form of restricted stock prior to the beginning of the subject calendar year.
 Each director taking fees in the form of restricted stock receives their award attributable to a calendar quarter effective as of the first day of the next calendar quarter in an amount equal to 125% of the cash equivalent of their fees, with the number of shares determined by the closing stock price on the last trading day of the calendar quarter for which the fees are being determined.
 These awards fully vest on the first day of the second calendar year following issuance.
 The director stock compensation program is intended to encourage non-employee directors to acquire and hold common stock of the Company to align the interests of directors and the Company's other stockholders.
-Each of the non-employee directors elected to take all or a portion of their Board fees in the form of restricted stock during 2022, and each of the non-employee directors has elected to take all or a portion of their Board fees in the form of restricted stock during 2023.
+Each of the non-employee directors elected to take all or a portion of their Board fees in the form of restricted stock during 2023, and each of the non-employee directors other than Ms. Schwetz has elected to take all or a portion of their Board fees in the form of restricted stock during 2024.